2019 Agenda | Phosphor Global Summit & Quantum Dots Forum

 Panel: Future Use Case and Next Gen Phosphors and Quantum Dots

 Jonathan S. Steckel, PhD | Lead Technologist of Apple, Inc

 Moderated by Jonny Steckel Ph.D., Lead Technologist of Apple Inc, this panel will discuss the foreseeable future of Phosphors and Quantum Dots.

-Join leading industry experts as they share their perspective on how quantum dots and phosphors can complement each other in future technologies, that could potentially lead to better technology and new products.
-As lighting and display technologies become more dynamic and sophisticated (human centric, horticulture, etc.), higher color gamuts and efficiencies must be achieved.
-Industry experts will discuss current and future technology areas where quantum dots and phosphors can be combined to achieve these goals.
-There are unique opportunities for QDs and phosphors to be fused together.
+As lighting and display technologies become more dynamic and sophisticated (human centric, horticulture, etc.) ever higher color gamuts and efficiencies must be achieved.
+In this insightful panel discussion, industry experts will discuss current and future technology areas where quantum dots and phosphors can be combined to achieve these goals.

 Confirmed Panelists Include: